Manage a BOS Session

 Troubleshooting: There is a known limitation of BOS v1 that listing sessions will hang if too many sessions exist.
 For more information, see Hang Listing BOS Sessions.

-Get details for a BOS session using the session ID returned in the cray bos session list command output.
+Get details for a BOS session using the session ID.

 ncn-mw# cray bos session describe BOS_SESSION_ID --format toml